bridgewell/Bridgewell-mobile-ios/README.md

 public static let severe = LogLevel(stringValue: "[🔥]", rawValue: 5)
 ```

-`timeoutMillis`: The Bridgewell timeout (accessible to Bridgewell SDK 1.2+), set in milliseconds, will return control to the ad server SDK to fetch an ad once the expiration period is achieved.
+`timeoutMillis`: The Bridgewell timeout, set in milliseconds, will return control to the ad server SDK to fetch an ad once the expiration period is achieved.
 Because Bridgewell SDK solicits bids from Bridgewell Server in one payload, setting Bridgewell timeout too low can stymie all demand resulting in a potential negative revenue impact.

 `creativeTimeout`: Controls how long banner creative has to load before it is considered a failure.